GenomicsAotearoa/hts_workshop_mpi/docs/level2/25_assembly_polishing.md

    1. Repeat up to four times
 1. Polish with `medaka`

 But this is not always the case, and you often need to compare each iteration of the assembly to a reference to see how different regions are affects.
+For today, we will restrict ourselves to using `racon` as it is a powerful tool and easy to apply to our current data sets.

 ---

 ## Performing the first round of polishing

 Strictly speaking, `racon` is designed for polishing assemblies which have been obtained from tools that do not perform extensive error correction themselves.
-However, we are going to apply it to the `Flye` assembly as we have limited time in this workshop and it is unlikely to negatively affect our assembly.
+In practice, it rarely has a negative impact on assembly quality so while it doesn't hurt to apply it to as assembly from a tool like `Flye`, it is not always worthwhile.

+We will start working with one of several draft genome assemblies, of varying quality (in terms of mismatches to the reference).
+We will start with the `draft_moderate.fna` genome, which has a 2% rate of mismatch with the reference genome.

 Before running `racon` we must produce a mapping file of the quality filtered sequences against the assembly.
 We can do this with `minimap2`.